 Most investigators are honorable individuals; however, there are exceptions.
 The average citizen will not be able to identify whether they are dealing with someone who is a friend or foe.
 Experienced legal counsel can help guide you through the process and avoid the traps.

 Did you already admit to a white collar crime?
 Even in the face of a supposed “confession,” a criminal law specialist is your best bet to overcome that obstacle in court.

-Free consultation: If you are being investigated by police or other law enforcement officials in Texas, contact a board-certified criminal defense attorney at Ball & Hase in Arlington.
-In an emergency, call 817-412-7449.
+Free consultation: If you are being investigated by police or other law enforcement officials in Texas, contact board-certified criminal defense attorney Wes Ball in Arlington.
+Call 817-860-5000.
 We answer calls 24 hours a day.